abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 So, after this slight detour, we will return to our usual modus operandi:

-Hey, do you know that in group theory, there is this cool thing called *group homomorphism* (or *monoid homomorphism* when we are talking about monoids) - it is a function between the groups' underlying sets which preserves the group operation.
+Hey, do you know that in group theory, there is this cool thing called *group homomorphism* (or *monoid homomorphism* when we are talking about monoids) --- it is a function between the groups' underlying sets which preserves the group operation.

 So, for example, If the time of the day right now is 00:00 o'clock (or 12 PM) then what would the time be after $n$ hours?
 The answer to this question can be expressed as a function with the set of integers as source and target.

 ![Group homomorphism as a function](../06_functors/group_homomorphism_function.svg)

-This function is interesting - it preserves the operation of (modular) addition: if, 13 hours from now the time will be 1 o'clock and if 14 hours from now it will be 2 o'clock, then the time after (13 + 14) hours will be (1 + 2) o'clock.
+This function is interesting --- it preserves the operation of (modular) addition: if, 13 hours from now the time will be 1 o'clock and if 14 hours from now it will be 2 o'clock, then the time after (13 + 14) hours will be (1 + 2) o'clock.

 ![Group homomorphism](../06_functors/group_homomorphism.svg)

-Or to put it formally, if we call it (the function) $F$, then we have the following equation - $F(a + b) = F(a) + F(b)$ (where $+$ in the right-hand side of the equation means modular addition).
+Or to put it formally, if we call it (the function) $F$, then we have the following equation: $F(a + b) = F(a) + F(b)$ (where $+$ in the right-hand side of the equation means modular addition).
 Because this equation holds, the $F$ function is a *group homomorphism* between the group of integers under addition and the group of modulo arithmetic with base 11 under modular addition (where you can replace 11 with any other number).

 The groups don't have to be so similar for there to be a homomorphism between them.
 Take, for example, the function that maps any number $n$ to 2 to the *power of $n$,* so  $n \to 2ⁿ$ (here, again, you can replace 2 with any other number).
 This function gives a rise to a group homomorphism between the group of integers under addition and the integers under multiplication, or $F(a + b) = F(a) \times F(b)$.

 ![Group homomorphism between different groups](../06_functors/group_homomorphism_addition_multiplication.svg)

 Wait, what were we talking about, again?
-Oh yeah - group homomorphisms are functors.
+Oh yeah --- group homomorphisms are functors.
 To see why, we switch to the category-theoretic representation of groups and revisit our first example and (to make the diagram simpler, we use $mod2$ instead of $mod11$).

 ![Group homomorphism as a functor](../06_functors/group_homomorphism_functor.svg)